coteditor/CotEditor/CONTRIBUTING.md

 We recommend to utilize [Apple Localization Terms Glossary for macOS](https://applelocalization.com/macos) by Kishikawa Katsumi to find macOS-friendly expressions.
 This service enables us to search in the texts localized by Apple for macOS applications and frameworks.
 You also need to take care of how Apple treats punctuation characters and symbols.
 For example, regarding quotation marks, they normally prefer the typographer's ones.

 #### Submitting a new localization

 Copy one of a whole .lproj directory and use it as a template.
 We recommend using `CotEditor/en-GB.lproj/` directory because they are always up-to-date.
-Note that you don't need to localize the Unicode block names in the `UnicodeUnicode.strings` file.
+Note that you don't need to localize the Unicode block names in the `UnicodeBlock.strings` file.

 Continuous maintenance of the localization is highly recommended when providing a new localization.
 Please tell us if you also intend to be a localization maintainer when submitting a new localization.
 When we have new strings to be localized, we call the localization maintainers by creating an issue with the `@` mention on GitHub so that they can keep all their localized strings up to date.
 Currently, we already have maintainers for: